By James Eliot, Markets & Finance Editor

 Isopods: The Unsung Heroes of Tech Supply Chains and Their $2B Impact

 The burgeoning bioplastics market is poised to hit $2 billion by 2025, up from a mere $300 million in 2020, driven largely by unconventional sources like the unassuming isopod.
 Conventional narratives dismiss these marine creatures as mere deep-sea anomalies, yet their chitin—the substance forming their exoskeleton—is emerging as a critical player in the sustainable materials revolution.
-Investors and firms that overlook isopods may miss a transformative opportunity in eco-friendly manufacturing and packaging.
+Investors and firms that overlook isopods may miss a transformative opportunity in eco-friendly manufacturing and packaging, as highlighted in recent discussions about sustainability in the tech sector.

 What Are Isopods?